OpenTTD/OpenTTD/readme.txt

         - OpenTTD version (PLEASE test the latest SVN/daily build)
         - Bug details, including instructions how to reproduce it
         - Platform and compiler (Win32, Linux, FreeBSD, ...)
-        - Attach a save game or a screenshot if possible
+        - Attach a saved game or a screenshot if possible
         - If this bug only occurred recently please note the last version without the bug and the first version including the bug.
 That way we can fix it quicker by looking at the